sajad002/cancer-prediction-with-lifestyle-factors/README.md

 | Frequent Cold | Frequent occurrence of colds |
 | Dry Cough | Dry cough that persists for several weeks |
 | Snoring | Habitual snoring |

+The project was implemented using Jupyter Notebook and is divided into three phases:

 ## Phase 1: Data Preprocessing